OPEC struggles for deal to ease supply cuts as Iran resists

 Iran, OPEC’s third-largest producer, has so far been the main barrier to a deal as it called on OPEC to reject pressure from U.S. President Donald Trump to pump more oil.

 Trump imposed fresh sanctions on Tehran in May and market watchers expect Iran’s output to drop by a third by the end of 2018.
-That means the country has little to gain from a deal to raise OPEC output, unlike arch-rival Saudi Arabia.
+That means the country has little to gain from a deal to raise OPEC output, unlike top oil exporter Saudi Arabia.

 “I don’t think we can reach agreement,” Iranian Oil Minister Bijan Zanganeh said on Thursday.